Comparing the best fabrics for sports clothes: Nike Dri Fit vs. Adidas Climalite and Climacool

 Adidas Climalite: Many people love Adidas Climalite because they believe it is the most breathable fabric ever made!
 But before we blindly accept this statement, let’s look closely at what Climalite is made from.

 Unlike Nike Dri Fit, Adidas doesn’t use synthetic fibers (polyester, nylon) but instead focuses exclusively on cotton mixed with elastane.
-Elastane is an artificial fiber commonly used in athletic wear because it offers the benefits of both synthetics and natural fibers.
+Elastane is an artificial fiber commonly used in athletic wear because it offers the benefits of both synthetic and natural fibers.
 It stretches with movement but maintains its shape, unlike something like spandex would do.

 Water Resistant Properties